-3 The CCF factor accounts for the expected evolution of the off-balance part of the exposure and is used to model the EAD.
+&lt;sup>4 The CCF factor accounts for the expected evolution of the off-balance part of the exposure and is used to model the EAD.

-In order to cover the expected credit losses ("ECL"), Belfius Bank applies a provisioning methodology relying on IFRS 9.
-Set of PD, LGD and CCF models are also used to estimate the provisions to estimate the one-year and the Lifetime Expected Credit Losses for all facilities.
-The one-year horizon ECL is used for clients for which the bank does not perceive a material increase of credit risk since credit origination.
-For this latter population, a Lifetime ECL is calculated.
-Unlike that performed for the capital estimates, the provisions are expressed as Point-In-Time estimates (PIT).
-Hence, level of provisions will be more important in time of crisis.
-Furthermore, the calculation is made retaining a forward-looking approach by inputting into the estimation a weighted mix of several macro-economic forward-looking scenario's (optimistic, neutral, pessimistic and stress cases).
-In light of the COVID-19 pandemic dampening measures have been implemented by national and regulatory authorities.
 These have been included in the ECL calculations.
-They refer, inter alia to changes to avoid, to some extent, procyclicality in ECL calculations by giving a greater weight to long-term normalized outlook evidenced by past experience when estimating long-term ECL, giving weight to Through-The-Cycle (TTC) approach and to take into account for moratoria and guarantee schemes on a granular manner (bottom-up approach aiming at analyzing individual clients identified as "at COVID risk" on the one hand and a continuous credit risk monitoring on the other hand).
+They refer, inter alia to changes to avoid, to some extent, procyclicality in ECL calculations by giving a greater weight to long-term normalized outlook evidenced by past experience when estimating long-term ECL, giving weight to Through-The-Cycle (TTC) approach and to take into account for moratoria and guarantee schemes on a granular manner (bottom-up approach aiming at analysing individual clients identified as "at COVID risk" on the one hand and a continuous credit risk monitoring on the other hand).
 Mixing expert judgement on a line by line basis of the main material portfolios together with a robust Early Warning Signal framework enriched with real time information is key in the credit risk monitoring.

-The pro-active management of the ECL relies on the Cost of Risk (CoR) metric.
+The pro-active management of the ECL relies on the cost of risk ("CoR") metric.
 The cost of risk approach follows a waterfall principle.
 At first, the provisions for expected losses are calculated in a mechanical mode, based on the macro-economic parameters as described above.
 Whenever Belfius Bank considers that certain risk pockets, defined in terms of sectors or groups of companies, are not sufficiently covered by these mechanical provisions, expert overlays are added.
 If, additionally, the assessment of certain individual counterparts indicates that they present a significantly increased credit risk, but are not yet in default, the provisions constituted could be insufficient.
 For these cases, an individual management adjustment on the expected credit loss is added.
 For non-performing counterparts the prevailing impairment process is run and specific provisions are calculated and booked based upon an individual assessment of exposure and collateral.

-While risk across borrower classes remains relatively low, certain categories of loans are subject to higher credit risk.
-In particular, the NBB has expressed concern with regard to the evolution of the Belgian residential real estate market (Belfius Bank's outstanding exposure on mortgage loans as per 30 June 2020 stood at EUR 36.6 billion, which represents 37% of the outstanding loans to customers within Belfius Bank)4.
+While risk across borrower classes remains relatively low at the current time, certain categories of loans are subject to higher credit risk.
+In particular, the National Bank of Belgium (the "NBB") has expressed concern with regard to the evolution of the Belgian residential real estate market (Belfius Bank's outstanding exposure on mortgage loans as per 31 December 2020 stood at a FEAD of EUR 36 billion, which represents 28.8% of the outstanding loans (expressed in FEAD) to customers within Belfius Bank).